This section applies to all undergraduate students.

 A student who is absent from a class or examination for the observance of a religious holy day may complete the work missed within a reasonable time after the absence, provided the student has notified the instructor in writing of the dates he or she will be absent.
-Notification must be made before the student's absence and not later than the fifteenth class day of the semester, or the fifth class day of the summer session; it must be personally delivered to the instructor and signed and dated by the instructor, or sent certified mail with a return receipt request.
+Notification must be made two weeks prior to the absence or on the first class day if the absence will occur during the first two weeks of class.
+In addition, the notification must be personally delivered to the instructor and signed and dated by the instructor, or sent certified mail with a return receipt request.
 A student who fails to complete missed work within the time allowed will be subject to the normal academic penalties.

 Special regulations of colleges and schools, necessitated by the unique nature of their work, may be enacted through regular legislative procedures and listed in the Undergraduate Catalog.
 These special regulations may not conflict with University regulations on class attendance and absence.
 Instructors in courses affected by special regulations are responsible for seeing that students registered in those courses are aware of the regulations.

 Most courses, whether with or without work in the laboratory, field, or studio, are expected to require of the student approximately three hours of work a week for each semester hour of credit given for the course.
 For each hour a class meets, an average of two hours of preparation is expected.